wrld-of-Shanks/lawman/README.md

 - ❌ Deploy on public servers
 - ❌ Remove copyright notices

+**Legal Database:**
+All legal texts (IPC, CrPC, Constitution, etc.) are **public domain government documents** and not proprietary copyrighted content.

 **Commercial Licensing:**
-For commercial use, modification rights, or redistribution, please contact:
+For commercial use, modification rights, or redistribution, please contact through official institutional channels.
-📧 shankardarur158@gmail.com

 **Disclaimer:**
 - ⚠️ No warranty provided
 - ⚠️ Author not liable for damages
 - ⚠️ Use at your own risk
+- ⚠️ Information only, not legal advice

 ## 🙏 **Acknowledgments**